liuhangfan/google/README.md

 # Daily Challenge For Google Intervie (Leetcode)

-😎 Awesome lists about all kinds of Google Interview topics. 谷歌面试每日一题（Leetcode）.
-You can add my wechat(love9871112) to join our wechat group or reach to my email(shaquilleyoung3@gmail.com) to join our email thread.
+😎 Awesome lists about all kinds of Google Interview topics.
+You can add my wechat(love9871112) to join our wechat group or reach to my email(shaquilleyoung3@gmail.com) to join our email thread. (谷歌面试每日一题)

 - [Leetcode discuss](https://leetcode.com/discuss/interview-question/2806472/Daily-Challenge)
 - [Youtube playlist](https://www.youtube.com/playlist?list=PLhE-usdjb8DY_UNBBOPv-IqINdPyDBeVa)